 Antalya is a very popular summer destination, so the city sees a considerable amount of tourists in July and August.
 I was there in winter and found that the temperatures were pretty good but it was raining quite a lot.

 However, there were no tourists around, so I basically had the place to myself.
 The best time to go is probably from April to June, as the weather is hot enough to enjoy the beach, but not so hot that you can’t enjoy sightseeing.

 Antalya is definitely one of those destinations you should add to your bucket list.
 It’s a fantastic town that won’t disappoint you.
 Whether you want to enjoy the beach, explore the bazaars or simply visit the fabulous Museum, you’ll love exploring this beautiful city.

-Camille is a jewelry maker and craft blogger from France.
+Camille is a blogger at crystal healing ritual and craft from France.
 Dedicated to traveling sustainably, Camille has been roaming the world and living abroad for over 7 years.
 When she’s not traveling, you’ll find her hiking or reading a good book.